Raghda Hassan

 Raghda Hassan (رغدة حسن) was a writer and activist from Syria.
-She became renowned as an opponent of the Syrian dictatorship by her political efforts against it during the eras of Hafez Al-Assad and his son Bashar, and was detained once in each era.
-Raghda changed to writing at some point and wrote several pamphlets, as well as a large novel titled "The Morning Star" as an autobiography in which she discussed her upbringing and adolescence, as well as a second novel titled "Where there is No Damascus There."
+She became renowned as an opponent of the Syrian dictatorship through her political efforts during the eras of Hafez al-Assad and his son Bashar Al-Assad.
+She was detained once in each era.
+Raghda changed to writing at some point and wrote several pamphlets, as well as a large novel titled The Morning Star as an autobiography in which she discussed her upbringing and adolescence, as well as a second novel titled Where there is No Damascus There.
 It's a novel in the same vein as the first, and it's considered jail literature.
 Raghda was working on her third novel at the time, but she died of cancer in March 2021 before it was officially released.

 Early life and education

 Raghda was born in the city of Jableh on the coast of Syria.
 She was raised in the alleys of Syria with her two brothers, sister and mother, while her father separated for his life away from them.
 She studied at Saad bin Abi Waqas Primary School, and obtained a middle and high school certificate.
 But she was prevented from studying at the university for some reason.